bsv-blockchain/bsv-desktop/README.md

 # BSV Desktop

-A cross-platform desktop wallet application for the BSV blockchain, built with Electron and React.
+A cross-platform desktop wallet application for the BSV Blockchain, built with Electron and Vite.
 BSV Desktop provides a complete wallet interface with support for both self-custody (local) and remote storage options.

+The default configuration is for locally stored transactions and metadata, entirely self custody.

 > **Note**: This project was migrated from Tauri to Electron to enable local database storage.
 See [PORTED.md](PORTED.md) for the full migration story.